Nursery Schools, Day Nurseries and Classes

 Places are allocated to children on the basis of a school's admission criteria, combined with the parent's stated order of preference for the setting they wish their child to attend.

-More about nursery schools, including how to obtain an application form and when to return it by, is available from your local education and library board:
+More information about nursery schools, including how to obtain an application form and when to return it by, is available from the Education Authority (EA) in your region:

 Most places are available:

 - at least two and a half hours per day